nokia-wroclaw/innovative-project-jackdaw/presentation/slideshow/5_functionality_of_modules.md

 * uses `KafkaAvroDeserializer`

-* then converts data into a GeoJSON
+* converts data into a GeoJSON

 * sends it to `Visualizaion` topic on Kafka